ljvmiranda921/ljvmiranda921.github.io/notebook/_posts/2025-07-30-draw-me-a-swordsman.md

       result = await Runner.run(starting_agent=agent, input=request)
 ```

-When an `Agent` is instantiated, it now contains information about the `model` it is using, its `system_prompt`, and the `mcp_servers` it is connected to.
+When an `Agent` is instantiated, it contains information about the `model` it's using, its `system_prompt`, and the `mcp_servers` it's connected to.
-I had to experiment a bit on what the system prompt looks like, in the end, using the prompt below gave me the most decent results:
+I experimented with different system prompts&mdash;the one below gave me the best results:

 > You are a creative and artistic function-calling agent that can use pixel art
 > tools to perform a drawing task.
 You have a good knowledge of color, form, and